Brit Award for Song of the Year: Achievements

 The first female act to win the award was Spice Girls in 1997, for "Wannabe".
 Dido became the first female solo performer to win in 2004, for "White Flag".
 Adele is the first female artist to win the award twice, winning for "Skyfall" in 2013 and "Hello" in 2016 and then became the first woman to win three times with 2022's "Easy on Me".

 The first and only tie in this category in Brits history happened at the inaugural ceremony in 1977, when both "Bohemian Rhapsody" by Queen and "A Whiter Shade of Pale" by Procol Harum won the award.

 Unlike other categories, international artists are eligible for British Single/Song of the Year if the primary artist is British.
-The first foreign artist to win this award was Bruno Mars in 2015 as a featured artist on Mark Ronson's "Uptown Funk"; since then, two more foreign artists won the award: 070 Shake (as the featured artist in "Escapism" by Raye) in 2024 and Billie Eilish (as the featured artist in "Guess" by Charli XCX) in 2025.
+The first foreign artist to win this award was American singer Bruno Mars in 2015 as a featured artist on Mark Ronson's "Uptown Funk".
+Since then, two more American artists have won the award: 070 Shake (as the featured artist in "Escapism" by Raye) in 2024 and Billie Eilish (as the featured artist in "Guess" by Charli XCX) in 2025.

+Six foreign artists have been nominated as the sole lead artist; American artists Survivor for "Eye of the Tiger" and Irene Cara for "Fame" in 1983, Australian singer Jason Donovan for "Sealed with a Kiss" and "Too Many Broken Hearts" in 1990 and "Any Dream Will Do" in 1992, Jamaican-American singer Shaggy for "Oh Carolina" in 1994, Italian producer Spiller for "Groovejet (If This Ain't Love)" featuring English singer Sophie Ellis-Bextor in 2001, and Norwegian producer Alan Walker for "Faded" in 2017.
+Ten others have been nominated as co-leads with British artists; Irish band U2 for "Take Me to the Clouds Above" with LMC in 2005, Kosovan producer Regard for "Secrets" with Raye in 2021, French producer David Guetta for "Bed" with Joel Corry and Raye and "Remember" with Becky Hill in 2022, American singer Ashanti for "Baby" with Aitch and German singer Kim Petras for "Unholy" with Sam Smith in 2023, Irish producer CamrinWatsin for "Kisses" with Bl3ss and Bbyclose and Australian producer Sonny Fodera and Irish singer Jazzy for "Somedays" with D.O.D. in 2025, and American artists Ariana Grande for "Defying Gravity" with Cynthia Erivo and PlaqueBoyMax for "Victory Lap" with Fred Again and Skepta in 2026.